 On February 24, 2019, a terrible crash occurred on U.S. 41.
 Two vehicles collided injuring four people.
 As a result, they had to extract two people from their cars.
 According to a Pasco County Fire and Rescue official at the scene, both victims were trapped in their cars for a time until the correct equipment and personnel arrived.

 Police temporarily closed U.S. 41 during the rescue but has since reopened.
 All four are at a local hospital.
 Authorities had not filed charges against either driver at the time of the report.

 Jaws of Life and Injuries

-Emergency personnel will often use the Jaws of Life, which are trademarked name for the first one developed.
-Others are called hydraulic rescue tools, and they allow the EMS workers to pry, cut and spread parts of a vehicle to allow rescuers to free a trapped person.
-Since its invention in 1961, countless lives have been saved and their injuries made less severe.
+Emergency personnel will often use the Jaws of Life.
+A trademarked name for the first one developed.
+Another tool is the hydraulic rescue tool.
+They allow EMS workers to pry, cut and spread parts of a vehicle to allow rescuers to free a trapped person by the crash.
+Since its invention in 1961, it has saved countless lives and made injuries less severe.

-Do I need an Attorney?
+Do I need an Auto Accident Attorney?

-RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head on!”
+RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”